shichao-an/notes/docs/roadmap/index.md

 ##### **Pros**

-1. **Perseverance**: making notes guarantees a long-term, persistent learning paths.
+1. **Perseverance**: making notes guarantees long-term, persistent learning paths.
 2. **Selective and readable**: well-structured, focus-highlighted notes help memorization and internalization.
 3. **Available for lookups**: the notes are powerful resources for future reference.

 ##### **Cons**

 1. **Time-consuming**: formatting texts, adding images and sorting out information takes about 1/3 of the overall time spent on learning.
+2. **Tedious**: the notes can sometimes be lengthy and pointless.

 ### Catalog